anonshort/anonshort/README.md

 Full documentation lives here: **https://anonshort.com/api**

 ### Example: Create a short link
-> Endpoint names and fields below are representative—use the official docs if they differ.
+> Endpoint names and fields below are representative use the official docs if they differ.

 **cURL**
 ```bash